DemocracyApps/storyflows/documentation/flow.md

   * _KeyMap_ - this is a simple set of value-to-stepId pairs, where values probably map to a set of choices a user may make at this step.
   * _RangeMap_ - this is a set of rage-to-stepId pairs that associate a numerical range of the input value with a step ID to move to.
 If the value maps to more than one of the ranges, the first match is used.

-### State
-The state of the system consists of a few global variables that track the current position and history, individual namespaces for each sequence and step that may be used by a flow, and shared-namespaces area where flows may create and share variables.
-The state is immutable - it may only be changed by creating and dispatching _actions_ (see details below).

 ## The System State
-The system state is stored as a single immutable object that may be modified via _actions_.
-The object is a map containing the following keys:
+The system state is used by the [Presenter](presenter.md), but it's structure is defined as part of the Flow module.
+It stores the current state of a StoryFlows presentation in several namespaces:

-* global - all system-global values are stored here
+* global - all system-global values are stored here, e.g., the current position
-* sequences - a map of namespaces corresponding to individual sequences (keyed by ID)
+* sequences - a map of namespaces where individual sequences may create and store values
-* steps - a map of namespaces corresponding to individual cards (keyed by sequence ID + index))
+* steps - a map of namespaces where individual steps may create and store values
 * named - a map of named shared namespaces that may be created by variable definitions in sequences or steps

+The system state is a single immutable object that may only be modified via _actions_.

 ### Actions
 All changes to system state occur via _actions_.
 An action is simply an object containing the action type and any parameters needed by the action.
 Actions are dispatched using _action creators_, a set of functions that are made available to the system.
 As a concrete example, an input from a user may be used to set the value of a variable in the sequence namespace.
 The action would be something like: